squancy/stl-parser/README.md

 The volume is calculated as the sum of the signed volumes of the tetrahedrons from a given point in space, thus it returns a correct value for STL files with arbitrary complexity.
 There may be certain edge cases when a few triangles overlap or the STL does determine a closed form in space.
-In this case an incorrect result may returned since there is no error checking on triangles.<br><br>
+In this case an incorrect result may be returned since there is no error checking on triangles.<br><br>
 Also, note that the volume calculation is dependent on the order of the vertices listed in the file (right-hand rule) and no error checking is done when it's not the case.
 When an STL is